ScandiumSG/PatientInfo/README.md

 ## Implementation notes

 Error handling handled primarily by HTTP codes.
 Usage of REST API makes the usage of 4xx codes a quick and easy method of implementing error handling.

+The frontend is a very quick, simple, and basic implementation.
+Just intended to quickly visualize and make the data available.
+Responsive design and accessibility has not been a focus due to limited time and scope of the project.